 One half-solution, though, is that any Hue Lab Formulas that you add will be detected within the Alexa app as a ‘Scene’.
 You can then select “Control scene” within the Alexa routine, allowing you to trigger Hue Lab Formulas (such as auto-changing color) from routines.
-This is a nice approach to take, and I’ll publish a walkthrough for this approach in due course.
+This is a nice approach to take, and I have published a walkthrough for this which you can watch below:

 Issue 4: no Alexa ‘color wheel’, so less color choice

 One of the big selling points of smart bulbs is the ability to change the color: Hue Color bulbs have 16 million colors to choose from, and their White Ambiance bulbs have 50,000 shades of yellow, white and blue to choose from.

 This is done by using a color wheel – also called a color picker – in the Hue app: